aidadatahub/aidadatahub.github.io/services/data-sharing/index.md

 * More research collaborations
 * More citations
 * Higher impact
-* More data availabile for research
+* More data available for research
 * Discounts
 * Perks
 * And more, read on below